yyuan-luo/Parallel-Programming/README.md

 # Parallel-Programming
-the assignments for parallel programming
+the assignments for parallel programming(IN2147 @TUM)